Hostpug/WHMCS-Zoho-Books/README.md

 For troubleshooting, the **Logs** tab records every outbound request sent to the Zoho API.
 You can click "View" on any log entry to inspect the raw JSON payload and the exact response received from Zoho Books.

 ## Support

-For technical assistance, bug reports, or feature requests, please contact the development team or open an issue on the repository.
+This is a free Zoho WHMCS Module developed by [Hostpug](https://www.hostpug.in/).

+For any bugs, improvements, or support, please contact us at **support@hostpug.in**.